 Non-cryogenic processes are capable of producing relatively high purity nitrogen (up to 99.9%) but capital and operating costs go up with purity, and climb rapidly above 99.5%.
 In some cases it can be cost effective to make 99.9% or higher purity nitrogen by first making 99.5% purity nitrogen in a PSA and then using a de-oxo unit to eliminate the residual oxygen.

 Non-cryogenic separation systems are generally most cost-effective at relatively low production rates.
 Individual non-cryogenic units rarely produce much more than 60 tons per day.
 Some locations use multiple non-cryogenic units to attain higher total production rates (e.g. 120 tons per day).
-This can be an attractive production strategy when demand varies widely, but in discrete steps, as in a facility with multiple furnaces.
+This can be an attractive production strategy when demand varies widely, but in discrete steps, as in a facility with multiple oxygen-enriched furnaces.

 Required delivery pressure affects selection of the optimal plant: